 What you’re doing is very common.
-With so many open wireless hotspots around, it’s a temptation that’s frequently too hard to resist, particularly when you’re in need.
+With so many open wireless hotspots around, it’s a temptation that’s frequently too hard to resist, particularly when you’re in dire need.

 Yet resist it you should.